 One way to illustrate this is to examine, quickly, how writers have sought to portray soldiers’ romantic relationships.
 There’s got to be a girl or guy, right, but what’s the story to tell?
 The romantic life of real deployed soldiers is mediated through electronic technology such as Skype, email, social media, and chat.
 It might also take the shape of crushes on or even illicit affairs with fellow soldiers.
 Each of these options is a stunted, malnourished approximation of a real relationship, hard to be traced with the richness of experience and impression that characterizes and energizes narrative.
 A quick synopsis of the romantic subplots of some war fiction reveals the extent to which authors must contort their stories to capture the narrative power of romance:

 Siobhan Fallon has written one story, “Camp Liberty,” about a soldier who develops feelings for a female interpreter.
 It’s a great story and actually not an impossible scenario at all.
-But other than that story, Fallon trains her eye on the relationship of soldier and spouse in the aftermath of deployment.
+In “Inside the Break,” a wife back home puts the kabosh on her soldier-husband’s fling with another soldier on his FOB.
+But other than those two stories, Fallon trains her eye on the relationship of soldiers and spouses after deployment.

 Kevin Powers’ The Yellow Birds portrays an unconsummated relationship of a male soldier with a female soldier.
 Also very plausible, but in The Yellow Birds the relationship is so faint as to be more a fantasy than an actuality.